 - Painted in 20 cities in 15 states.

 - Starting in 2020 the program

 Meet The Directors

 Ramiro Davaro-Comas is an Argentine/American artist living and working in Upstate New York.
-He is the creator and director of Dripped on the Road, (a traveling artist residency program based out of an RV) and an artist on the road at times.
+He is the creator and director of Dripped on the Road, and an artist on the road at times.
 His dedication for painting, traveling and community work have allowed him to travel through his career and collaborate with other artists, and the combination of all three passions after many years led him to launch this unique program and artistic career.

 You can find Ramiro's personal artwork here:

 Denton Burrows is a professional artist, art production specialist and artistic entrepreneur who in addition to Dripped On The Road, is co - founder of Dripped On Productions, an art production company specializing in mural production.

 Denton received his B.A. in Fine art and Graphic Design from Lehigh University and then his Masters in Illustration from The School Of Visual Arts in Manhattan.

 Jonathan Neville promotes public art, including murals, as an art curator, leader of artist teams and community art specialist.
 Jonathan works closely with local governments, community organizations, small businesses, corporations and private clients to realize and manage projects.
 Jonathan has been involved in the arts and culture industry since 2007, working for companies such as Vice and Frank151.
 He has now established and operates his own arts businesses.